Enumerating Isotopy Classes of Tilings guided by the symmetry of Triply-Periodic Minimal Surfaces: Relating the structure of orbifolds to the sets of generators of its group

-We can now finally present a concrete form of the MCG isomorphism.
-We start with an important special case, which will turn out to be the backbone of all our examples.
+The MCGs of interest to us are extensions of classical MCGs in the general case~\cite[Section $5$]{BenMyf1}, but even when they are subgroups of classical MCGs, when the orbifold in question does not have mirror symmetries, their presentations are not treated in the literature.
+We present an example illustrating the situation, which will be the main focus of this paper.
 This is the case where the orbifold is \emph{stellate}, the only features it contains being gyration points.
-The restriction means that topologically, $\mathcal{O}$ is a sphere with some singular points.
-Note, however, that fixing a presentation of the symmetry group $\Gamma$ gives $\mathcal{O}$ more structure than what its topology implies.
-In particular, the order of gyration points is fixed and gyration points have neighbors, corresponding to the neighboring factors in the global group relation \eqref{eq:globalrel} of $\Gamma$.
+This restriction means that topologically, $\mathcal{O}$ is a sphere with some marked points.
+Note, on the other hand, that once a presentation of the symmetry group is fixed, the cyclic ordering of the gyration points is fixed and gyration points have \emph{neighbours}, corresponding to the neighbouring factors of the cyclic word $\Pi$, the left hand side of the global group relation \eqref{eq:globalrel} of $\Gamma$.